Lissy93/dashy/README.md

 By default, this feature is off, but you can enable it globally by setting `appConfig.statusCheck: true`, or enable/ disable it for an individual item, with `item[n].statusCheck`.

 You can also specify an time interval in seconds under `appConfig.statusCheckInterval`, between checks, if this value is `0`, then status is only checked on initial page load, which is the default behavior.
-Status checks use the `url` attribute, but to call a different endpoint instead, you can set `statusCheckUrl`.
+Status checks use the `url` attribute, but to call a different endpoint instead, you can set `statusCheckEndpoint`.
 Custom headers can also be specified using `statusCheckHeaders`.
+For services which don't resolve any content, you can instead use a simple ping instead of a HTTP request, by enabling `statusCheckPingOnly` for a given item.

 <p align="center">
   <img alt="Status Checks demo" src="https://raw.githubusercontent.com/Lissy93/dashy/master/docs/assets/status-check-demo.gif" width="600" />